 Years ago, a male friend bemoaned that women liked the ‘bad boys’ but only wanted to be friends with ‘nice guys,’ like him.
 “I clean up the snot and tears those guys leave,” he said.
 “I do the work, he gets the benefits.
 Then she falls in love with one of those guys all over again.”

-When he fell out of love he always thought ‘she’ was flawed, not his unrealistic ideals.
-His usual time span was two years before he’d hurt her with an affair throwing over the artist for the professor, the torch singer for the judge, the writer for the dancer.
+When he fell out of love he always thought she was flawed, not his unrealistic ideals.
+His usual time span was two years before he’d hurt his woman with an affair, throwing over the artist for the professor, the torch singer for the judge, the writer for the dancer.

 Entitled people often think they know what others want, need or even think.
-They’ll insist you like things you don’t or tell you you’ve thought things that you haven’t.
+They’ll insist you like things you don’t, or tell you you’ve thought things that you haven’t.
 Arrogantly projecting their needs, fears or judgments about you onto you is common.
-If you protest, you’re wrong, too sensitive.
+If you protest, you’re wrong, too sensitive, too dramatic.

-Privileged people can’t know what they don’t know and they don’t know what’s “below” them.
-The wealthy, many conservatives, whites, males, adults to children, middle age-ers to seniors, being born in the U.S. vs. Haiti, etc. often breed a class of people who only know what they would do, what they need and don’t have much compassion for what they haven’t experienced or don’t understand.
-They demand others pull themselves up by their bootstraps without realizing those others may not even have boots.
+Privileged people can’t know what they don’t know and they don’t know what’s ‘below’ them.
+The wealthy, many conservatives, whites, males, adults to children, middle age-ers to seniors, being born in the U.S. vs. Haiti, etc. often breed a class of people who only know what they would do, what they need and they don’t have much compassion for what they haven’t experienced or don’t understand.
+Demanding others pull themselves up by their bootstraps, the entitled don’t realize those ‘others’ may not even have boots.

-Some of these entitled “nice guys” delude themselves that they are nice, but heartfelt kindness consists of more than one action, is deeper than one aspect of personality.
+Some of these entitled ‘nice guys’ delude themselves that they are nice because—comparatively–maybe they are, but heartfelt kindness consists of more than one action, is deeper than one aspect of personality.
 The comic character above sees only his personal slant while being blind to his blanket judgment of “all women.”

 If you’re not getting the attention you need from women maybe instead of deciding what they’re doing or not doing, you might turn your gaze to yourself.